namodynamic/namodynamic/README.md

 I'm Nnamdi, a web developer who loves building things that work and make a difference.
 I enjoy solving problems, learning new things, and creating better experiences on the web.

 -  👨🏻‍💻   I’m interested in learning and building new things.
--  🤝   I'm currently enrolled in the ALX Back-End Development program to sharpen my backend skills.
+-  🤝   I'm currently working a personal project (SkillBridge).
 -  ✉️    Contact me for collaborations [email](mailto:ekechinnamdi@gmail.com)
 -  🖥️   See my portfolio at [nnamdiekechi.com](https://www.nnamdiekechi.com)